MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

    1. Select **Apply** to add the filters to the measure.

 1. To add dimensions, select **Dimension** in the configuration area.
 Dimensions will show as columns in the measure output entity.
    1. Select **Edit dimensions** to add data attributes you want to group the measure values by.
 For example, city or gender.
-By default, the *CustomerID* dimension is selected.
+By default, the *CustomerID* dimension is selected to create *customer-level measures*.
+You can remove the default dimension if you want to create *business-level measures*.
    1. Select **Done** to add the dimensions to the measure.

 1. If there are multiple paths between the data entity you mapped and the Customer entity, you have to choose one of the identified [entity relationship paths](relationships.md).
 Measure results can vary depending on the selected path.